Jaw Pain in Vaughan? Physiotherapy should be your first choice!

 What To Expect After Treatment

-After a Physiotherapy session, you should rest the jaw, try to control habits that cause jaw pain, and avoid chewing foods that stress the joint.
+After a Physiotherapy session you should rest the jaw, try to control habits that cause jaw pain, perform the prescribed exercises, and avoid chewing foods that stress the joint.